Erik-Eki/Kire-Web/README.md

 # KIRE WEB

+Hosting my website which hosts my blog and webcomics.
+It has authentication, user profiles and fully functioning comments section with rating.
+Svelte and Supabase do the heavy lifting here.

-Hosting my bad website which I mainly created to practice and try out the hot &amp; popular framework.
+I mainly created to practice and try out the hot &amp; popular framework.

 Ultimate goal is to make host my webcomic with the superior controls and features that allow me to and dynamic things to the comics.